 energy = 226,800 J

-If this energy had caused 100 g of water to evaporate, what is the latent heat of vaporisation of water?
+If this energy had been applied to 100 g of water, what is the latent heat of vaporisation of water?

 226,800 J for 100 g is equivalent to 2,268,000 J for 1 kg.
 The latent heat of vaporisation of water is 2,268,000 J/kg.